Artifactory allows you to control access to repositories via Permission Targets.

 You can prevent a user or group from overwriting a deployed release or unique snapshot by not granting the Delete permission.
 Non-unique snapshots can always be overwritten (provided the Deploy permission is granted).

-You can examine permissions in the context of repositories or users.
+You can examine permissions in the context of repositories, users or groups.

-For any user, you can view the list of Permission Targets that the user is associated with (whether directly or through membership in a group).
+For any user or Group, you can view the list of Permission Targets that it is associated with (whether directly or through membership in a group).